-The Asset Risk score is adjusted four notches downwards to baa3 to factor in the high concentration risks and potential losses during the runoff.
+The Asset Risk score is adjusted three notches downwards to baa3 to factor in the high concentration risks and potential losses during the runoff.

-Exhibit 3 Concentration risk is high Dexia Group's credit exposures as of year-end 2019 (in € million)
+Exhibit 3 Concentration risk is high Dexia group's credit exposures as of H1 2020 (in € billion)

-(1) Other exposures for the UK include €8billion of corporate exposures mainly related to the public sector Source: Company data
+(1) Other exposures for the UK include €7 billion of corporate exposures mainly related to the public sector.
+Source: Company data